Green Light teams: Training

 Along with all the pre-mission training, field training and technique was equally as important to the success of the operation.
 The team of soldiers was trained in handling nuclear weapons periodically.
 On the missions, the soldiers were highly trained in the handling and detonation of the tactical nuclear device, as well as its proper destruction in the case of being spotted by enemy soldiers or the mission being aborted.
+Green Light teams wore fatigues without military markings or insignia.
 The team of soldiers on the Green Light missions were often instructed to deploy the nuclear device at a distance to where they could ensure their own safety as well as that of the nuclear weapon.
 The team members could have even been tasked with burying the nuclear device underground, typically to prevent discovery.
 They were able to bury the device to a depth of 12 ft, though 9 ft was typically executed.
 The soldiers had to confirm that an enemy combatant would not locate the device and that it was still detonated on time without disruption.

-If the two man teams reached the desired target, they would deploy the nuclear code and arm the device.
-After arming the device a swift retreat would ensue.
 The tactical nuclear devices were detonated by either mechanical or radio detonators.
-Since a nuclear exchange across the globe could involve Electromagnetic (EMP) bursts, the devices had backups to the electrical systems.
+Since a nuclear exchange across the globe could involve electromagnetic (EMP) bursts, the devices had backups to the electrical systems.
 Early models contained a mechanical detonation line merely 100 m long from nuclear device to detonation team.
-This further added to the suicidal quality of the missions.
+When inserted by parachute, one man would jump with the SADM, another with the planewave generator to detonate it, and a third with conventional explosives to destroy the munition if the team were compromised.
+While teams were trained to jump three bombs at a time (with a 12-man freefall ODA split into 4-man groups), some teams preferred to jump with only a single device.
+Teams were trained to jump the SADM both via static-line and freefall.